Social Democratic Party of Kosovo

 The Social Democratic Party of Kosovo (Partia Socialdemokrate e Kosovës, PSD) is a political party in Kosovo.

-It was established on 10 February 1990 by Kaqusha Jashari, and was the second political party to be established in the newly pluralist Kosovo.
+The party was established on 10 February 1990 by Kaqusha Jashari as the successor party to the former League of Communists of Kosovo, a Serbian provincial branch of the League of Communists of Yugoslavia.
+Jashari was among the fellow LKK members that were purged during the Anti-bureaucratic revolution in late 1988.
+It was the second political party to be established in the newly pluralist Kosovo.

 Leadership

 The current leader of the party is Dardan Molliqaj.
 He was chosen at the party's meeting on 15 December 2019.